etheleon/readSim/example/readSim.0102.chooseContigsXScaffolds.md

 ## Exploratory analysis

-For each genus theres exists numerous taxa classified under it.
+For each genus belongs numerous leaf taxa.
-We investigate
+We investigate:
 1. total number of sequences (within the genus),
 2. the number of taxa within the genus
 3. the combined sequence lengths